elmarkou/dept-hour-booking-mcp

 - Always use

-for booking hours across multiple dates, a range, or repeated weekdays.
-This is more efficient and ensures correct handling of bulk operations.book_hours
+book_hours_bulkfor booking hours across multiple dates, a range, or repeated weekdays.
+This is more efficient and ensures correct handling of bulk operations.book_hoursshould only be used for single date bookings.

 Natural Language Examples:

-- "Book 8 hours per day from Monday to Friday next week for NDH-2286" โ uses
+- "Book 8 hours per day from Monday to Friday next week for NDH-2286" → uses

-- "Book 2 hours for NDH-2286 today" โ uses
+book_hours_bulk - "Book 2 hours for NDH-2286 today" → uses

 book_hours